-As we go along, the number of $model\ parameters$ accumulates to around a dozen.
+As we go along, the number of model parameters accumulates to the neighborhood of two dozens.
 Most are optional and are supplied with reasonable default values.
 The only mandatory parameters are the number of jobs N (the number of estimates to produce), and the maximal allowed estimate value T{max} .
 Another important parameter is the percentage of jobs associated with T{max} , as this popular mode exhibits great variance and has decisive effect on performance.
 The output of the model is the series of the modes: how many jobs use which estimate.

-The model we develop is somewhat sophisticated and involves several technical issues with subtle nature.
+The model we develop is somewhat sophisticated and involves a number of technical issues with subtle nature.
 As it is our purpose to allow simulations that are more realistic, the C++ source code of the model is made available for download from the parallel workload archive [9].
-Its interface is composed of two function: The first gets a structure containing all the model parameters (all but two are assigned default values), and returns an array of K modes.
-The second function gets the mode array and another array composed of job structures (which includes ID and runtime).
+Its interface is composed of two function: The first gets a structure containing all the model parameters (all but two are assigned default values), and returns an array of Kmodes.
+The second function gets the mode array and another array composed of job structures (ID and runtime).
 It than associates each job with a suitable estimate.